Real spectra in one-dimensional single-band non-Hermitian Hamiltonians: Conclusion and discussion

 \section{Conclusion and discussion}

 In summary, we have provided a sufficient and necessary condition for real spectra of 1D single-band non-Hermitian systems under OBC: the preimage of the non-Hermitian Hamiltonian's characteristic polynomial on $\mathbb{R}$ contains a closed loop with the origin inside.
 The condition's necessity is straightforward to establish, as 1D GBZ must be a closed loop with the origin inside.
 Then, we put forward analytical proofs and numerical results to establish the condition's sufficiency.
 For the Hatano-Nelson model with complex hopping, we obtain the energy spectrum analytically and show that both the condition for real OBC spectrum and the condition for the loop property of the preimage of the characteristic polynomial on $\mathbb{R}$ are equivalent: the multiple of the two hopping coefficients should be real and positive.
 Similarly, we derive analytical conditions for the real OBC spectrum and the loop property of the preimage for the Hatano-Nelson model with additional NNN hopping and establish their correspondence.
-We also provide numerical evidence for more complex models with higher-order characteristic polynomials where analytical approaches become difficult; see Appendix \ref{example}.
+We also provide numerical results on model examples with higher-order characteristic polynomials in Appendix \ref{example}.
+Finally, we give an argument for the condition's sufficiency in general 1D single-band models, thus providing a new perspective of real spectra in non-Hermitian systems without symmetry constraints.

 Our results help search and design 1D non-Hermitian systems with real spectra and indicate that even without symmetry constraints, a wide range of non-Hermitian systems can achieve real spectra under OBCs.
 Our criteria also avoid direct calculations of the energy spectra and eigenstates, the typical bottleneck and source of accumulated error in non-Hermitian systems, especially for large system sizes.